dstrigl/htheatpump/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-:mod:`htheatpump` could always use more documentation, whether as part of the
+``htheatpump`` could always use more documentation, whether as part of the
-official :mod:`htheatpump` docs, in docstrings, or even on the web in blog posts,
+official ``htheatpump`` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback